Where to download 3D printable STL files?

 Furthermore, this 3D file repository has a very active community interacting in the many discussion groups of the platform.
 The conversation topics vary from specific 3D printer models, to Star Wars, RepRap, and more.

-Cults is a French 3D printing marketplace launched in 2014.
+Cults is a French 3D printing marketplace that launched in 2014.
 This 3D printer file marketplace is available in English, French, and Spanish and offers both free and paid 3D models.

 Users can interact with each other, ask questions, and save their favorite 3D designs for a later 3D print.
 Cults also introduced an on-demand 3D design feature where users can request a custom 3D design, which a professional designer then creates for a fee.